ESGF/esgf-user-support/faq.rst

 As part of the `ES-DOC <https://es-doc.org/>`_ documentation ecosystem, the ESGF Errata Service centralizes timely information about known issues of ESGF data.
 Please, visit the `docs <https://es-doc.github.io/esdoc-errata-client/index.html>`_ about how to find or report an issue.

-How can I subscribe/unsubscribe esgf-user@lists.llnl.gov?
+How can I subscribe/unsubscribe esgf-user@llnl.gov?
 ---------------------------------------------------------
 * Subscribe:
     Send a mail to: listserv@listserv.llnl.gov.